Pwnie Awards

-The Pwnie Awards recognize both excellence and incompetence in the field of information security.
+The Pwnie Awards are an annual awards ceremony that recognizes both excellence and incompetence in the field of information security, described by SecurityWeek as an event that "recognizes excellence and mocks incompetence in cybersecurity."
 Winners are selected by a committee of security industry professionals from nominations collected from the information security community.
 Nominees are announced yearly at Summercon, and the awards themselves are presented at the Black Hat Security Conference.
+The awards were founded in 2007 by Alexander Sotirov and Dino Dai Zovi.
+The name is based on the hacker slang word "pwn" and is meant to sound like the Tony Awards.

 Origins

 The name Pwnie Award is based on the word "pwn", which is hacker slang meaning to "compromise" or "control" based on the previous usage of the word "own" (and it is pronounced similarly).
 The name "The Pwnie Awards," pronounced as "Pony," is meant to sound like the Tony Awards, an awards ceremony for Broadway theater in New York City.

 History

 The Pwnie Awards were founded in 2007 by Alexander Sotirov and Dino Dai Zovi following discussions regarding Dino's discovery of a cross-platform QuickTime vulnerability and Alexander's discovery of an ANI file processing vulnerability in Internet Explorer.